LuKC1024/hypercoercion-and-framework-wgt2020/Reviews.md

 ☐ The discussion of hypercoercions should relate more explicitly/extensively to the other representations of casts/coercions, in order to highlight the key differences. (in particular wrt λS)
 > KC: Working on this.
 Part of the comparision between our bisimulation and the one in Blame&Coercion paper.

-☐ Section 3.3 mentions that the bit-level representation of hypercoercions is compact "for the most common-case coercions".
+✔ Section 3.3 mentions that the bit-level representation of hypercoercions is compact "for the most common-case coercions".
 I wonder on what (empirical?) evidence this "common-case" argument is justified.
 It would be good to explain.
 > KC: Can Jeremy fix this?
+> JS: Fixed.

 ✔ the intro should (briefly) recall what D and UD are
 > KC: add a 2-sentence description at line 45.